Getting an STD is scary. But what if I told you your chances of getting one are lower than you think?

 It's actually harder to contractHIV than you think!

-Here are some global statistics from the CDC that can give you a better picture.
-In 2018, 1.7 million new HIV cases were reported.
+According to the CDC, in 2018, 1.7 million new HIV cases were reported.
 There are approximately 37.9 million people living with HIV worldwide.

 With that said, there are also certain areas of the world where the infection rate is higher.
 According to the CDC, Sub-Saharan Africa is the area most affected by HIV and AIDS.
 HIV rates are also noteworthy in the Caribbean, Central Asia, Latin America and the Pacific.